This deployment is intended for production use. If you want to just test VODAN in a Box locally, visit Local Deployment.

 Uncomment lines at the end of

 If getting certificates fail, it can be caused by incorrectly set DNS records.
 Optionally, verify if Nginx container is running and view its logs.
-You should also setup certificates renewal according to Certbot documentation.
+You can use other options to setup certificates renewal according to Certbot documentation.
+The example above tries to renew certificates every day at 4 AM and then restarts the proxy container.
+The name of docker container may differ if you do not use the same folder name as we do in this guide.

 Start VODAN in a Box (and wait a bit until all services start).